suguuss/cOS/README.md

 ### :minidisc: Bootloader
 #### Legacy booting
-The bios loads the first sector in the bottable device and look for the magic number (0xAA55, chosen number to represent a bootable signature).
+The bios loads the first sector of the bottable device and look for the magic number (0xAA55, chosen number to represent a bootable signature).
 If the number is found, the bios jumps to the first instructions in the sector.

 #### :floppy_disk: FAT32
 #### :dvd: Reading sectors from the 'disk'